defc0n1/awesome-react-native-meteor/README.md

 * Gentler learning curve / more familiar technologies

 **Disadvantages**
-* Some worrying bugs, like very long time top open app
+* Some worrying bugs, like very long time to open app.
 * Many believe [Blaze](https://www.discovermeteor.com/blog/blaze-react-meteor/) is on the way out
 * Ionic was designed to work with Angular.
 Meteoric is a hack (albeit a very good one).